 Here's what we recommend:

 Goldcast fits mid-market B2B marketing teams that treat webinars as a content engine, not just a lead capture event.
 Its AI-powered Content Lab turns a single webinar into clips, blog posts, social posts, and email copy within minutes of the event ending.
 If your primary goal is to get more content out of every event, Goldcast delivers.
-However, its pricing requires a demo, its Content Lab can't splice non-chronological clips together, and smaller teams may find the platform's breadth overwhelming.
+However, its pricing requires a demo, its Content Lab cannot splice non-chronological clips together, and smaller teams may find the platform's breadth overwhelming.

 ON24 is the enterprise standard for organizations running large-scale, compliance-sensitive webinar programs where first-party engagement data matters more than content repurposing.
 ON24 captures behavioral signals from every attendee interaction and routes them to CRM and marketing automation systems.
 If your webinar program is a core pipeline channel and you need analytics with compliance controls, ON24 is proven.
 The downsides: steep learning curve, premium pricing that excludes mid-market buyers, and a mobile experience that lags behind newer competitors.

 Both platforms capture engagement data from your webinars.
-But engagement data alone doesn't close deals.
+But engagement data alone does not close deals.
 Sales teams need to know who attended, what their role is, whether their company is actively in-market, and how to reach them directly.
 That's the gap between running a webinar and generating pipeline from it.

 If turning webinar engagement into closed revenue is the actual goal, see how ZoomInfo connects your event data to the intelligence that moves deals forward.